 Hold on to your sun hats.
-This heartbreaking tale of two women who drifted apart in adulthood after being best friends as girls, the men in their lives, and the near tragedy of Multiple Sclerosis is a must read.
-If you prefer a little substance in your romance novels instead of fluff, you will love Sweet Salt Air by Barbara Delinsky.
-Sweet Salt Air is my neighborhood book club selection for June, 2017.
-Yep, I read it early, and it very well may be my favorite of this year’s selections.
+This heartwarming tale of two women who were best friends as girls, but drifted apart in adulthood, the men in their lives, and the near tragedy of Multiple Sclerosis is a must read.
+If you prefer a little substance with your romance novels instead of empty fluff, you will love Sweet Salt Air by Barbara Delinsky.
+Sweet Salt Air is my neighborhood book club selection for June, 2017, and it may well be my favorite of this year’s selections.

-No stone is left unturned: Delinsky reminds her readers to shoot for the stars by having characters remember Bob’s words, “Aim high, hit high,,,” implying that those who aim low, will hit low.
-Through Nicole’s cookbook, readers are gently encouraged to be ecologically responsible by eating locally grown foods, and locally caught fish.
-In every respect, this enchanting tale entertains, yet manages to make us want to be better stewards of life and our world.
-This is one of those few books that I will likely read more than once.
-I highly recommend adding it to your library.
+No stone is left unturned: Delinsky also reminds her readers to shoot for the stars by having characters remember Bob’s words, “aim high, hit high” implying that those who aim low, will hit low.
+Readers are also encouraged to be ecologically responsible by eating locally grown foods, and locally caught fish.

 What Makes This Book Reviewer Grumpy

 Beginning a sentence with a conjunction such as “but” or “and”;